walkingkindle/walkingkindle/README.md

 # Hi, I'm Alex.
 A Web Developer.

-I started my coding journey sometime mid-last year.
+I started my coding journey sometime two years ago.
-Since December, I quit my full time job in order to pursue coding full time, through courses, or more recently a project - <a href="https://www.github.com/walkingkindle/Ponderproject">Ponder</a> that turns your Kindle highlights or favorite quotes from books to blog posts.
+Since December 2021, I quit my full time job in order to pursue coding full time, through courses, or more recently a project - <a href="https://www.github.com/walkingkindle/Ponderproject">Ponder</a> that turns your Kindle highlights or favorite quotes from books to blog posts.
 Essentially, I recognize a problem that I have and make a project that would automate/make that problem easier.
 Interested?
 Create a free account here: https://www.ponder.ink
+Currently employed by Datatex, the enterprise solution to many textile companies and the phenomenal ERP system.

 <p align="left">